 I received the news while at work via a voice message from my mom.
 I then proceeded to call my sister to alert her of the news.

-My own pastor, who was like a spiritual son to Bishop Lockett, had attended his pastoral anniversary service this past summer and always encouraged our congregation to keep him in our prayers.
-Apparently, he was not looking too good and I do remember him telling us that he regularly used an oxygen machine.
+My own pastor, who was like a spiritual son to Bishop Lockett, had recently attended his pastoral anniversary service and always encouraged our congregation to keep him in our prayers.
 I’m sure it was difficult for the members of his congregation, friends and family members to watch what he had to endure over the past couple of years.

-On a personal note, his passing is extremely significant for many reasons.
-The man was a pillar of the Christian community-at-large in the Triad area and I can’t even begin to give a numerical estimation of the amount of people who came to accept Jesus Christ into their lives via his ministry.
-Evangel was established in the late 80s and so many of the people that have played a pivotal role in my life came through his ministry, including my own parents.
-In an indirect kind of way, the actions of Bishop Lockett set the course for much of what has transpired in my life.
 Our family attended Evangel from the late 80s through 1996 when we moved to Reidsville.
 My current pastor came from Evangel as well.
-The same can be said for many of my current church members.
-My pastor’s preaching style was heavily influenced by the things he learned while serving under Lockett.
-If my family had never met Bishop Lockett then there is a strong chance that I would’ve missed out on meeting a huge chunk of the significant people in the last 17 years of my life.
+Several of my church members came from there as well.
+My pastor’s preaching style was heavily influenced by what he learned while serving under Lockett.
+If my parents had never attended Evangel then there is a strong possibility that I would’ve missed out on meeting a huge chunk of the significant people in the last 17 years of my life.

-Bishop Lockett is gone, but there is no doubt his legacy is as strong as ever and will live on eternally.
-While his passing would have to rank as the most tragic news I’ve heard this year, I am glad that the years of constant pain and treatment (I’ve heard chemotherapy is a monster) are over.
-He’s rejoicing with the angels in heaven and he can take pride in knowing that he accomplished his mission on earth to the utmost of his abilities.
-Though Evangel will continue, his loss will create a void that will never be adequately filled.
+Bishop Lockett is gone, but there is no doubt his legacy will live on eternally.
+While his passing would have to rank as the most tragic news I’ve heard this year, I can take some solace knowing that his years of constant pain are over.
+He’s now rejoicing with the angels in heaven and can take pride in knowing that he accomplished his mission on earth to the utmost of his capabilities.

 For any bloggers out there who enjoy the stuff you read up here, I have a favor to request of you.
 It may seem redundant, as it is a common thing to do following a person’s death, but I would like for anyone reading this to please send up a prayer of comfort and strength for Bishop Lockett’s family.
 He leaves behind a beautiful wife, Barbara Lockett, and three awesome children, Otis Jr., Joshua and Faith-Lockett Gardner.
 I cannot even imagine the pain they must be experiencing, but I do know beyond the shadow of a doubt they would appreciate your prayers.